 - How do I apply to receive the monthly transit subsidy?

-- How do I determine my month commuting costs?
+- How do I determine my monthly commuting costs?

 Depending on the transit provider, you may have to calculate your monthly costs.
-A good tool for this is WMATA’s trip planner which determines one-way trip cost for a majority of the Washington, DC area.
-Then just multiply your one-way costs by 2 to get your daily.
-Once you have your daily, multiply by the total number of work days in an average month to obtain your monthly costs.
+A good tool for this is WMATA’s trip planner which calculates one-way trip cost for a majority of the Washington, DC area.
+Then just multiply your one-way costs by 2 to get your daily cost.
+Once you have your daily cost, multiply it by the total number of work days in an average month to obtain your monthly costs.
 Any days you regularly telework should be subtracted from your total monthly commuting days.

 Typical Commuting Days in a Month